top of page

 'The two men squatting in a ditch, the little fire, the sidemeat stewing in a single pot, the silent, stone-eyed women; behind, the children listening with their souls to words their minds do not understand.'

 What I love about this passage is how Steinbeck captures the way children absorb the adult world in which they find themselves.
 The words of the adults are, essentially, meaningless to the children.
-For them, listening is not an active tracking of words with a view to making meaning, but rather a visceral, felt sense of the non-verbal communications that accompany the spoken word.
-In this way they intuit, through their sense, the nature of their universe.
+For them, listening is not an active tracking of words with a view to making meaning but rather a visceral, felt sense of the non-verbal cues that accompany them.
+In this way the children intuit the nature of their world.

-I wonder how many of us can recall that felt sense of our own infant universes.
-That young, pre-verbal awareness of our surroundings.
-What did we come to 'know' through these felt senses?
-Was our world safe?
+I wonder how many of us can recall a felt sense of our own childhood world.
+Did it feel safe?
 Chaotic?
 Frightening?
-Were we loved and therefore loveable?
-Or did we feel we were somehow a burden?
+Were we loved, and therefore know ourselves to be loveable?
+Or did we sense we were somehow a burden?
+To be tolerated rather than welcomed?

-We often carry such early, unconscious 'knowings' about ourselves into our relationships and everyday transactions as adults.
+We often unwittingly carry these early, unconscious 'knowings' into our relationships and everyday transactions as adults.

 bottom of page